Tax Credits: HMRC complaints

 As noted above, the complaint should be made to the person or office the claimant has been dealing with.
 For example, if the complaint is about the handling of a compliance investigation this might be the compliance officer.

-Alternatively you can write to the Customer Service and Support Group (CSSG) who will provide a written response to the complaint:
+Alternatively, you can write to HMRC’s complaints team who will provide a written response to the complaint:

 One very important point about the complaints process is that HMRC policy is not to suspend recovery whilst the complaint is being dealt with even if it goes to the Adjudicator or Ombudsman.
 Advisers should speak to DMB to see if they are willing to suspend, in some cases they might agree, in others they may stick to their official policy.
 In such cases, advisers must ensure that the claimant engages with DMB so as to avoid the case continuing along the recovery route and potentially reaching county court.